Aria (plant): Whitebeam apomicts

+In 2025, a new study published a simplified set of generic delimitations in tribe Maleae.
+Based on morphological and genetic analysis they consolidated the genera Chamaemespilus, Karpatiosorbus, Majovskya, and Torminalis into Aria, and the genera Normeyera and Scandosorbus into Hedlundia.
+This new classification is accepted by the Plants of the World Online database.
+Thus, the genus as currently defined is made up of the "typical" whitebeams (Aria s.str.), the false medlar (Aria chamaemespilus, formerly Sorbus chamaemespilus or Chamaemespilus alpina), the wild service tree (Aria torminalis, formerly Sorbus torminalis or Torminalis glaberrima), and their hybrids.

 Distribution and species

 The genus Aria is distributed across much of Europe, western Asia and the Atlas Mountains in north Africa.
-Although the genus is relatively species-rich, only a few species are widely distributed, notably common whitebeam, Balkan whitebeam (A. graeca) and A. umbellata.
-In contrast, many species are endemic to only a particular region, or to only one site.
-As of January 2025, Plants of the World Online recognises the following 58 species in the genus Aria:
+Although the genus is relatively species-rich, only a few species are widely distributed, notably common whitebeam, wild service tree (Aria torminalis), Balkan whitebeam (A. graeca) and A. umbellata.
+In contrast, many species, particularly those that are apomictic, are endemic to only a particular region, or even to only one site.
+As of July 2026, Plants of the World Online recognises the following 152 species in the genus Aria: